-After Tor is started, the bridges that you configured appear as the first relays of your Tor circuits in the Network Map of Vidalia.
+After Tor is started, the bridges that you configured appear as the first relay of your Tor circuits in Onion Circuits.

 The Tor Project's documentation on bridges mainly focuses on censorship circumvention: when using Tor is blocked by censorship.
 If using Tor is dangerous or considered suspicious in your country, then there are some extra rules that you should follow in order to prevent yourself from being identified as a Tor user.